-At TriHealth Orthopedic & Sports Institute, we provide the latest arthroscopic hip procedures to treat a wide range of hip conditions including hip impingement and labral tears.
+At TriHealth Orthopedic & Sports Institute and Beacon Orthopaedics & Sports Medicine, we provide the latest arthroscopic hip procedures to treat a wide range of hip conditions including hip impingement and labral tears.
 These procedures are minimally invasive, reducing your risk for bleeding and infection while speeding up your recovery and reducing pain and scarring.
 Hip arthroscopy is used as a surgical procedure and used to diagnose and treat problems of the hip joint.

 Our team of surgeons and specialists are passionate about helping you live life pain-free.
 Whenever possible, we use minimally invasive procedures to treat conditions of the hip—reducing the amount of disruption to your life and improving recovery time.